bio-miga/MiGA-Docker/miga-web-projects/create-a-clade-project.md

 A clade project is a collection of closely related genomes, _e.g._ from the same species.
 The genomes are compared against each other.

-For this exercise you may download several genomes of the same species from NCBI, or use the 10 _Dehalocccoides_ genomes available at [https://github.com/jfq3/data\_sets](https://github.com/jfq3/data_sets).
+For this exercise you may download several genomes of the same species from NCBI or use the 10 _Dehalocccoides_ genomes available at [https://github.com/jfq3/data\_sets](https://github.com/jfq3/data_sets).

 Open MiGA-Web in your browser and log in if necessary.
 Click on **Create new project**.